— Travel to Suriname —

 Bas Klaver

-First trip to SR
+First trip to Suriname

 Frequently asked questions

-Plan on €2,000 to €3,700 for two weeks including flight, an interior trip, and accommodation.
-Our practical guide has a full budget.
+Expect €2,000 to €3,700 for two weeks including flights, an interior trip and accommodation.

 Ready to discover Suriname?